ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 <!-- include: https://nguyenthanhvuh.github.io/phd-cs-us/demystify.pdf -->

 <p style="border:3px; border-style:solid; border-color:#a00000; padding: 1em;">
-📣 Finally, some news: I will be starting my **PhD in X** this Fall at **ABC**.
+📣 Finally, some news: I will be starting my **PhD in Computation, Cognition, and Language** this Fall at the **University of Cambridge**.
-I also got accepted to several universities here in the US (A, B, C), so this admissions cycle was truly a blessing.
+I also got accepted to several universities here in the US and Canada, so this admissions cycle was truly a blessing.
 </p>

 _All photos you'll see below were taken by a Gameboy Camera.
 I realized when writing this blog post that my camera captured all events in the past four years.
 For more photos, check out my [gallery](/gallery)._